clarkbremer/TFRubies/readme.md

 * Feature to make ALL shop drawings all at once.

 ## Revision History ##
+ Version 3 Spring 2024
+   - Use layout for shop drawings

  Version 2.4.5 12/6/2014
    - Remove all extensions to Sketchup::ComponentInstance class (per SU standards)